a-freiberg/starter-academic/content/authors/amelie-freiberg/_index.md

 I specialize in conflict research and my research interests are\
 explaining sexual violence in armed conflicts and insurgent behaviour.\
 My dissertation seeks to explain and predict socialisation patterns by\
-insurgent groups in connection to sexual violence committed those\
+insurgent groups in connection to sexual violence committed by those\
 groups.\
 \
-Besides my work, I am passionate about dogs, cats, plants and knitting.
+Besides my work, I am passionate about pets, plants, scrapbooking and knitting.

 <!--EndFragment-->